sneak-thief/Sneaky-Gestures-V2/README.md

 PROBLEM

--the current libraries (as of 01.01.2024) cause the error:
+- the current libraries (as of 01.01.2024) cause the error:
 "ValueError: x has 714 columns but y has 2 columns"

 SOLUTION